 Chickpeas can be used for the following purposes:

-Food for people: Basically chickpeas are grown for the food properties of their fruits, since they are rich in proteins (see “Edible properties of chickpea” in the listing above).
+- Food for people: Basically chickpeas are grown for the food properties of their fruits, since they are rich in proteins (see “Edible properties of chickpea” in the listing below).

-- As a healing remedy: In Ayurveda chickpeas are one of the main remedies for the cure of many diseases (More information on “Medicinal properties of chickpea” in the listing above)
+- As a healing remedy: In Ayurveda chickpeas are one of the main remedies for the cure of many diseases (More information on “Medicinal properties of chickpea” in the listing below)